Round table: Will neural networks kill the profession of a CG artist?

 Of course, neural networks cannot replace a full-fledged specialist yet, but for indie teams without a budget, they are just a godsend.

 Neural networks allow you to make paintings, posters, billboards, books, magazines and portraits of characters for games.
-Also, for example, you can make sprites for mobile games.
-Midjoyrney does well with all sorts of isometric houses, cartoon objects, like crystals, etc.
+For example, you can also make sprites for mobile games.
+Midjoyrney does well with all sorts of isometric houses, cartoon objects like crystals, etc.

-As for 3D graphics, it’s still pretty raw there, you can’t use it in game development.
+As for 3D graphics, it's still pretty damp there, you can't use it in game development.
 However, everything may change soon: work in the field of generating three-dimensional objects is actively underway.

-Is it possible today to prepare all the graphics for the game using only neural networks?
-Or are there tasks with which it is useless to address them?
+Is it possible to prepare all the graphics for the game today using only neural networks?
+Or are there tasks that it is useless to address them?

-From the point problems, I would also highlight quite significant shortcomings in the creation of complex composite objects and characters in the field of construction and anatomy.
-And, if you set a high quality bar for the project, then you will not be able to do without post-processing yet.
+Among the point problems, I would also highlight quite significant shortcomings in the creation of complex compositional objects and characters in the field of construction and anatomy.
+And if you set a high quality standard for the project, then you will not be able to do without post-processing yet.

-Also, while 3D graphics remain a blank spot.
+Also, for now, 3D graphics remain a blank spot.
 In particular, it is not possible to get a 3D model from a 2D image.

 Mikhail Zakharov, General Producer of Hoopsly

-Can.
+May.
 But with some limitations.
-If we make a casual title, then we can’t do without manual work.
+If we are making a casual title, then we cannot do without manual work.
 Someone has to bring the style together, make VFX, animate characters, customize the UI, and so on.

 But if we are talking about visual novels, where static backups, simple UI and character portraits are needed — why not.
 My colleagues and I tried this option in one game, it turned out very well.